bumble-bee-chuna/bumble-bee-chuna.github.io/about.md

 <dl>
 	<dt>Purpose</dt>
 	<dd>
-		<p>The purpose of Call Bubbie is to support queer, trans, and effeminate folk who fall under the <a href="https://www.hearing-voices.org/#content" target="_blank">Hearing Voices umbrella</a> and/or experience suicidality that live on Cowlitz, Multnomah, and Clackamas land (referred to as Multnomah County, Oregon).</p>
+		<p>The purpose of Call Bubbie is to support  transgender people, individuals of marginalized genders, and women who navigate <a href="https://www.hearing-voices.org/#content" target="_blank">non-consensus realities</a> and/or suicidality.</p>
+		<p>Rooted in the values of community mental health and disability justice, we are a collective of poor and working-class individuals offering free or low-cost services to support and uplift people like us.</p>
 	</dd>

 	<dt>Who We Are</dt>
 	<dd>
+		<p>We are based on Cowlitz, Multnomah, and Clackamas land referred to as Multnomah County, OR.</p>

-		<p><b>75% of our team experiences nonconsensus reality.
-For folk unfamiliar with this terminology or who may not be as aclimated with the mad liberation space, this means in a medical setting we would be pathologized as "psychotic", though this terminology is out of favor with the broader community.</b></p>
+		<p><b><u>About 75% of our team experiences nonconsensus reality.
+In medical terms, this might be described as "psychosis," though that term is less favored in the broader community and within the mad liberation space.</u></b></p>

-		<p>We are team of community workers, primarily peer support specialists and subject matter experts.</p>
+		<p>We are a team of community workers, primarily composed of peer support specialists and subject matter experts.</p>

-		<p>Our on the ground team includes 4 peers.
-75% identify as queer, 75% of them identify as trans/nb/2S, 75% of them identify as disabled, 50% are BIPOC, 100% use they and/or she pronouns, 75% identify as disabled.</p>
+		<p>Our on-the-ground team includes four peers.
+Among them, 75% identify as queer, 75% as trans, nonbinary, or Two-Spirit (2S), 75% as disabled, and 50% as Black, Indigenous, or People of Color (BIPOC).
+All members of this team use they and/or she pronouns.</p>

-		<p>Our advisors include 4 subject matter experts.
-75% of them identify as trans/nb/2S, 75% are BIPOC, 75% use neopronouns and 25% use she/her pronouns, 100% of them identify as disabled.</p>
+		<p>Our advisory team includes four subject matter experts.
+Of these advisors, 75% identify as trans, nonbinary, or Two-Spirit (2S), 75% are BIPOC, 75% use neopronouns, 25% use she/her pronouns, and 100% identify as disabled.</p>

 	</dd>

 	<dt>Background</dt>
 	<dd>
-		<p>Call Bubbie was started in 2023 by a peer support specialist who was not able to get the affirming-community resources for a woman they were working with who experienced altered states.
-This woman was very inspirational for them and impressed on them to never live from a place of fear.
-Call Bubbie was born from the altered state this peer experienced there after in order to make sure their client's memory was a blessing. </p>
+		<p>Call Bubbie was founded in 2023 by a peer support specialist who encountered challenges in accessing affirming, community-based resources for a woman they were supporting through altered states.
+This woman was a profound source of inspiration, encouraging them to live boldly and never from a place of fear.
+The experience of supporting her left an indelible mark, leading to the creation of Call Bubbie in her honor.
+The organization was born from an altered state the founder experienced afterward, with the intention of ensuring that her memory remains a blessing.</p>
 	</dd>

 	<dt>Funding</dt>
 	<dd>
-		<p>We are not a nonprofit.
-We are 100% community funded.
-If you would like to contribute to our efforts, please use our <a href="https://buy.stripe.com/00g29O8BK8sK8Q8eUV" target="_blank">Stripe page</a> or become a monthly subscriber via <a href="http://paypal.me/callbubbie" target="_blank">PayPal</a>.
-Thank you!</p>
+		<p>We are not a nonprofit organization; we are entirely community-funded.
+If you would like to support our work, you can make a one-time contribution through our <a href="https://buy.stripe.com/00g29O8BK8sK8Q8eUV" target="_blank">Stripe page</a> or become a monthly subscriber via <a href="http://paypal.me/callbubbie" target="_blank">PayPal</a>.
+Thank you for your generosity!</p>

 	</dd>